BigDataBiology/SemiBin_tutorial/README.md

 SemiBin generate_data_multi -i multi_sample_binning/combined.fasta -b multi_sample_binning/*.bam -s : -o multi_output
 ```

 For multi-sample binning, after this command, SemiBin will generate data.csv and data_split.csv for every sample.

-For the following commands, SemiBin will deal with every sample in the same way with single-sample or coassembly binning.
+For the following commands, SemiBin will deal with every sample in the same way with single-sample, coassembly binning and multi-sample binning.
 So we just use single-sample binning as an example.

 ### Constraints generation (30 min, we have provided the output of this command, you can skip this step)